Stamford Child Endangerment Lawyer

 In some cases, child endangerment charges may prompt a court to issue a protective order against a defendant that names the child they allegedly put in harm’s way as the protected party.
 Depending on the circumstances and on how the court interprets them, this kind of order may prohibit further harassment or mistreatment of the protected party, or it may impose significant limitations on where a defendant can live or work and what kind of contact they can have with their child and the rest of their family.

 Regardless of how fair or unfair the terms of a protective order seem, violating one intentionally or inadvertently is a serious criminal offense that could result in felony-level sanctions.
-A child endangerment lawyer in Stamford could provide irreplaceable guidance and support when it comes to dealing with a protective order following an arrest in a case like this.
+A child endangerment attorney in Stamford could provide irreplaceable guidance and support when it comes to dealing with an order following an arrest in a case like this.

 What Are Some Penalties Associated with Risk of Injury?